streamnative/function-mesh-website/docs/reference/crd-config/function-crd.md

 | Java runner | The Java runner is based on the base runner and contains the Java function instance to run Java functions or connectors.
 The `streamnative/pulsar-functions-pulsarctl-java-runner`(`streamnative/pulsar-functions-java-runner` will be deprecated) Java runner is stored at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-java-runner) and is automatically updated to align with Apache Pulsar release.
 | Python runner | The Python runner is based on the base runner and contains the Python function instance to run Python functions.
 You can build your own Python runner to customize Python dependencies.
 The `streamnative/pulsar-functions-pulsarctl-python-runner`(`streamnative/pulsar-functions-python-runner` will be deprecated) Python runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-python-runner) and is automatically updated to align with Apache Pulsar release.
 | Golang runner | The Golang runner provides all the tool-chains and dependencies required to run Golang functions.
 The `streamnative/pulsar-functions-pulsarctl-go-runner`(`streamnative/pulsar-functions-go-runner` will be deprecated) Golang runner is located at the [Docker Hub](https://hub.docker.com/r/streamnative/pulsar-functions-pulsarctl-go-runner) and is automatically updated to align with Apache Pulsar release.
+| Generic Python Runnner | A python function runner built on top of the generic base runner image.
+It is hosted [here](https://hub.docker.com/r/streamnative/pulsar-functions-generic-python-runner).
+| Generic Node Runner | A node function runner built on top of the generic base runner image.
+It is hosted [here](https://hub.docker.com/r/streamnative/pulsar-functions-generic-node-runner).
+| Generic base runner | If you do not want to build your function on a specific version of Pulsar this base image is available for use.
+It is hosted [here](https://hub.docker.com/r/streamnative/pulsar-functions-generic-base-runner).

 ## Image pull policies